-\paragraph{Our setting, notation, assumptions, rigour, and lack thereof.}In this methodological paper we favour intuition and clarity of presentation over mathematical rigour.
+The contributions of this paper are as follows: \begin{compactenum} \item[(1)] We identify various gradient flows associated with $F$ (Sec.~\ref{sec:pgd},~Apps.~\ref{app:pqn},~\ref{app:pmgd}), review the pertinent theory (App.~\ref{app:crash}), and provide theoretical evidence for their convergence to $F$'s optima (Thrm.~\ref{thrm:expconv}, App.~\ref{app:conv}). \item[(2)] Building on the insights afforded by (1), we derive three novel particle-based alternatives to EM (Sec.~\ref{sec:pgd},~Apps.~\ref{app:pqn},~\ref{app:pmgd}), study them theoretically (Sec.~\ref{sec:pgd},~Apps.~\ref{app:biasfinitepop},~\ref{app:biasdisc}), consider modifications that enhance their practical utility (Secs.~\ref{sec:pgd},~\ref{sec:gen}), and demonstrate the latter via several examples (Sec.~\ref{sec:examples}). \item[(3)] We pave the way to other novel methods for maximum likelihood estimation in latent variable models~(Sec.~\ref{sec:discussion}), be they, for example, optimization-inspired ones like those in Sec.~\ref{sec:pgd} and Apps.~\ref{app:pqn},~\ref{app:pmgd} or pure Monte Carlo approaches like those in App.~\ref{app:MH}. \end{compactenum} \paragraph{Our setting, notation, assumptions, rigour, and lack thereof.}In this methodological paper, we favour intuition and clarity of presentation over mathematical rigour.
 We believe that all of the statements we make can be argued rigorously under the appropriate technical conditions, but we do not dwell on what these are.
-Except where strictly necessary, we avoid measure-theoretic notation and we commit the usual notational abuse of conflating measures and kernels with their densities w.r.t.\ to the Lebesgue measure (this can be remedied by interpreting equations weakly and replacing density ratios with Radon-Nikodym derivatives).
+Except where strictly necessary, we avoid measure-theoretic notation, and we commit the usual notational abuse of conflating measures and kernels with their densities w.r.t.\ to the Lebesgue measure (this can be remedied by interpreting equations weakly and replacing density ratios with Radon-Nikodym derivatives).
 We also focus on Euclidean parameter and latent spaces ($\Theta=\r^{D_\theta}$ and $\cal{X}=\r^{D_x}$ for $D_\theta,D_x>0$), although our results and methods apply almost unchanged were these to be differentiable Riemannian manifolds.
 Throughout, $\bm{1}_{d}$ and $I_d$ respectively denote the $d$-dimensional vector of ones and identity matrix, $\cal{N}(\mu,\Sigma)$ the normal distribution with mean vector $\mu$ and covariance matrix $\Sigma$, and $\cal{N}(x;\mu,\Sigma)$ its density evaluated at $x$.
-We also tacitly assume that $p_\theta(x,y)>0$ for all $\theta,x,$ and $y$; and that $(\theta,x)\mapsto p_\theta(x,y)$ is sufficiently regular that any gradients or Hessians we use are well-defined and any integral-derivates swaps and applications of integration-by-parts we use are justified.
-Furthermore, we make the following assumption, the violation of which indicates a poorly parametrized model or insufficiently informative data. \begin{assumption} The marginal likelihood's super-level sets $\{\theta\in\Theta: p_\theta(y)\geq l\}$ are bounded. \end{assumption}
+We also tacitly assume that $p_\theta(x,y)>0$ for all $\theta,x,$ and $y$; and that $(\theta,x)\mapsto p_\theta(x,y)$ is sufficiently regular that any gradients or Hessians we use are well-defined and any integral-derivative swaps and applications of integration-by-parts we do are justified.
+Furthermore, we make the following assumption, the violation of which indicates a poorly parametrized model or insufficiently informative data. \begin{assumption} The marginal likelihood's super-level sets $\{\theta\in\Theta: p_\theta(y)\geq l\}$, for any $l > 0$, are bounded. \end{assumption}